A London-Middlesex System-Wide Professional Learning Day

 Kristen shows up in life authentically and is real with her audience.
 Her presentation style can best be described as a conversation with a best friend.
 Funny and dramatic, she captivates adult learners with stories that can be applied to the life of any early childhood professional.
 She leaves ECE professionals motivated to take risks so they can better serve the children in their lives.

-This session will be in person at the Hellenic Community Centre in the Main Hall.
-There is a large parking lot in front of the building.
-Parking is free.
+This session was in person at the Hellenic Community Centre in the Main Hall.
+It was not recorded.

 HAVING AND BEING A PEDAGOGICAL COMPANION: A DEMOCRATIC ANTIDOTE TO BURNOUT (IN PERSON)